c-inodeo/RabbitMQ/README.md

-A simple chat application to showcase produce/consumer process.
+A simple application to showcase produce/consumer process.